ClimenteA/react-mithril-comparison/README.md

 Keep in mind that Mithril has ZERO dependencies and only 10kb (gzipped)!

-No built tools, no npm, no fluf just plug and play.
+No built tools, no npm, just plug and play.

 ```javascript